bgian/Sketch-iOS-Library/README.md

 ## UIBlurEffectStyle
 Apple doesn’t share any specs for their blurs, so it makes it a challange to replicate.
 For performance concerns, I understand why Apple isn't allow us to customize blurs as easily as we do with fonts.
 However, as designers we want to design with accurate specs.

+#### Usage

+1. Open `UIBlurEffectStyle.sketch`
+2. Right click on a blur type
+3. Copy & Paste style on a layer

 #### Process

 1. Create a few colorful shapes